XiongPengNUS/rsome/docs/_site/index.md

 ***

-For the current version, the solution of the optimization model requires the Gurobi or MOSEK solver, and you may follow [Installing the Anaconda Python distribution](https://www.gurobi.com/documentation/9.0/quickstart_mac/ins_the_anaconda_python_di.html) or [Installation - MOSEK optimizer API for Python](https://docs.mosek.com/9.2/pythonapi/install-interface.html) to complete the solver installation.
+For the current version, the `scipy.optimize.linprog() ` function is used as a default solver for LP problems.
+Interfaces with other solvers like Gurobi and MOSEK are also integrated in RSOME, and you may follow [Installing the Anaconda Python distribution](https://www.gurobi.com/documentation/9.0/quickstart_mac/ins_the_anaconda_python_di.html) or [Installation - MOSEK optimizer API for Python](https://docs.mosek.com/9.2/pythonapi/install-interface.html) to complete the solver installation.

 ## A linear programming example